glasskube/glasskube.dev/blog/2025-03-03-aws-eks-0-downtime/index.md

 ![aws target group metrics showing errors](/img/blog/2025-03-03-aws-eks-0-downtime/target-group-metrics.png)

-The reason for this is obvious in hindsight and attentive readers of this blog post might already have figured it out:
+The reason for this is obvious in hindsight, and attentive readers of this blog post might already have figured it out:
 The AWS Load Balancer keeps sending _new_ requests to the target for several seconds _after_ the application is sent the termination signal!
 So, in order to actually fix issue number two from above, you have to make your application wait for some time after receiving the termination signal before initiating graceful shutdown.

-### Part 3: Termination Delay
+### Part 3: Kubernetes Termination Delay with Sidecars for Go applications

 As alluded to before, it usually takes 5-15 seconds for the endpoint change to fully propagate to the target group.
 Since you can not be sure how long it will actually take, determining the amount of time to wait is kind of a balancing act between safety margin and rollout speed.